9me/angular2-seed/README.md

 npm start
 ```

 This will build the app, launch lite-server and watch for file changes and rebuild as needed.
+Look in the `package.json` for other scripts available to you.

 ## Folder structure